Tire’s Time: Bridgestone Corporation Factory Study Tour

 11. Directed Collaboration Works (2 credits)

-Lecturer: Professor Hisazaku Mihara and Associate Professor Susumu Kajiwara
+Lecturers: Professor Hisazaku Mihara and Associate Professor Susumu Kajiwara

 Collaboration is much needed for scientist to strengthen their research and development.
 From that reality finally this course is held.
 The main goal is to foster the creativity and planning about research and development in bioscience and biotechnology fields, and the scientific communication with the students from other countries.
 So, we have to make a group consists of up to three persons and each group should contain one Japanese.
 Yeah, we are going to collaborate in making concept about development of a new bioproduct.
 Hmmm… I think this one is just like a student innovation contest in my school in Indonesia though ^^ Because in the end of the course, each group also has to deliver presentation about its collaborative work and the best group will get a prize (I do hope I can get one ^^ hehehe… Wish me luck then ^^).